wpmetabox/docs/_docs/extensions/mb-relationships.md

 title: MB Relationships
 ---

-MB Relationships helps you to create many-to-many relationships between posts, terms and users in WordPress.
+MB Relationships helps you to create many-to-many relationships between posts, terms, and users in WordPress.

-The plugin uses a custom table for storing relationships and integrates with default WordPress's queries to retrieve the connected items easily.
+The plugin uses a custom table for storing relationships and integrates with default WordPress queries to retrieve the connected items easily.
 Using a custom table has several benefits:

 - Bi-directional by its nature
 - Easier querying items in both direction (`from` and `to`) or querying sibling items